AdarshRazor/Learning_Ansiblle/README.md

 ### Inventory

 webserver
-web1.machine   (names or ip of the machines) web2.machine web3.machine
+web1.machine   (names or ip of the machines). web2.machine web3.machine